dumblob/ULKL/README.md

 * write a general howto for creation of new language-specific ULKL layouts
     * moment of enlightenment: computer is there to serve us and we are there not to serve computer (we, humans, will **not** learn unnatural movements, because we can easily choose a better option)
 * email Jaroslav Zaviacic
-    * which layout uses Ms. Matouskova
+    * which layout uses Ms. Matouskova?
     * introduce ULKL, ask if they could test it, ULKL was created with analyses of the newest language corpus from CUNI in mind etc.
     * http://www.interinfo.org/products/prijmeni-jmeno-i/
 * national corpuses